 Eggplant Vegetable Soup

-Easy Eggplant Vegetable Soup recipe.
-This soup is light and at the same time quite filling and satisfying without being too heavy.
+This eggplant vegetable soup recipe is very easy to make.
+This soup is light and, at the same time, quite filling and satisfying without being too heavy.

 Ingredients